pdjr-wemos/MULTI001/MULTI001/README.md

 ## Configuration

-When powered for the first time __MULT001__ launches a wireless access point with an SSID of the form "MULTISENSOR-*mac-address*".
+When powered for the first time __MULTI001__ launches a wireless access point with an SSID of the form "MULTISENSOR-*mac-address*".
-The access point incorporates a captive portal that allows the user of a WiFi client to enter the following configuration parameters that will subsequently be used by the sensor in normal operation:
+The access point implements a captive portal web-interface that allows the user of a WiFi client to enter the following configuration parameters that will subsequently be used by the sensor in normal operation:

 * host network SSID (this can be selected from a scan list)
 * host network password
 * MQTT server hostname or IP address
 * MQTT username, and
-* MQTT password that will be used to authenticate publish requests.
+* MQTT password that will be used to authenticate publish requests
+* MQTT sensor name (defaults to the device MAC address)

 ## Operation

 After configuration, a power cycle on __MULT001__ will cause it to reboot as a WiFi client on the host network specified during configuration.
+If the module cannot connect to the specified WiFi hotspot within two minutes, then it will revert to configuration mode.

-The module will immediately begin reporting sensor readings to the MQTT server using the topic "multisensor/*mac-address*/status".
+Once a connection to the host WiFi network is made the module will immediately begin reporting sensor readings to the MQTT server using the topic "multisensor/*sensor-name*/status".

 The MQTT message payload is a JSON string of the form: